Public Prosecutor v Taw Cheng Kong: Facts

 Taw Cheng Kong ("Taw") is a Singapore citizen, and was the Regional Manager (Asia Pacific) of the Government of Singapore Investment Corporation Pte.
-Ltd. ("GIC").
+Ltd. ("GIC"), a sovereign wealth fund.
 Based in Hong Kong, he had charge of equity portfolios in Hong Kong and the Philippines, and had authority to decide which companies to invest in on behalf of GIC.

 Taw was charged with corruption in deals involving GIC and Rockefeller & Co.
 Inc. It was alleged that Taw, at the instigation of Kevin Lee, managing director of Rockefeller's Far East operations, had orchestrated the purchase by GIC of the Pioneer Hong Kong Fund, which was managed by Rockefeller.
 For each transaction, Lee was alleged to have paid Taw a sum of money.
 Taw was tried and convicted in the District Court of eight charges of corruption under section 6(a) read with section 37(1) of the Prevention of Corruption Act ("PCA").
 Section 6(a) of the PCA provides as follows:

 Section 37(1) of the PCA states:

 Taw appealed to the High Court against his conviction on two main grounds.
 The first involved the admissibility of evidence for his corruption, and, additionally, inconsistencies of such evidence.
 The second concerned constitutional issues.
 With regard to the evidential issue, the Court held that the trial judge made an error in accepting GIC's statements as admissible, and thus ordered Taw's convictions to be set aside.